ihmccreery/sjfnw/docs/workflow/issue-tracking.md

 status:
-  archived         closed without fixing/doing staff            waiting on information/direction from staff ready            ready to be worked on  - issue should be clearly described with links/refs if applicable
+  archived         closed without fixing/doing staff            waiting on information/direction from staff ready            ready to be worked on (clearly described with links/refs if applicable)

 type:
-  bug              unintended behavior that breaks or interferes with existing functionality dev              development work that may not have an effect from the user perspective. ex: code refactors meta             umbrella issue. things like "figure out steps to do x" or "design review."
+  bug              unintended behavior that breaks or interferes with existing functionality dev              development work, may not have an effect from user perspective. ex: code refactors meta             umbrella issue. things like "figure out steps to do x" or "design review"
-                   will usually not result in code changes, but in more specific tickets being created feature          add new functionality performance      usually refers to reducing load times tests            related to automated tests ui/ux            improvements to appearance or interaction flow
+                   will usually not result in code changes, but in more specific tickets being created feature          add new functionality performance      usually refers to reducing page load tests            related to automated tests ui/ux            improvements to appearance or interaction flow